-During the week, she?ll do two shorter runs that will involve intervals.
-We?ll start with a 30 second interval, 30 seconds regular pace for 10 minutes, run easy for five minutes, then repeat for another 10 minutes.
+We’ll start with a 30-second interval, 30 seconds regular pace for 10 minutes, run easy for five minutes, then repeat for another 10 minutes.

 Sims says that women need 20-25g of protein before and immediately after training, and then again in the evening to help muscle growth during sleep.